 Depressed people are far more inclined to smoke than individuals who do not suffer from mental illnesses.
 Depression patients have reduced amounts of the neurotransmitter dopamine.
 In your mind, dopamine impacts good sensations.
 Because the nicotine in cigarettes causes the neurotransmitter dopamine to be produced, smoking could be utilized to alleviate depressive symptoms.

-How It Affects Your relationships
+How Mental Illness Affects Your relationships

 If anybody you live with has a mental condition, they may be reluctant to notify you.
 Perhaps they are concerned that you would stop the relationship if you discover it.
 You could wonder if you’ll be capable of dealing with their symptoms jointly.